 A student may appeal a determination of unsatisfactory progress by submitting a written appeal to the school Director.
 The decision of the Director shall be final.
 Special consideration will be made for mitigating circumstances (that is illness, death in the family, etc.) The student must include in the appeal, why the student failed to make satisfactory progress and what has changed in the student’s situation that will allow the

 student to demonstrate satisfactory progress at the end of the next evaluation.
 After a successful appeal, the student will be placed on probation for the following payment period and we’ll reinstate financial aid during that payment period.
 The student must be in SAP at the end of the probationary period or all financial aid will be terminated.

 A student must satisfactory complete a minimum number of hours, 67% of the scheduled attendance, toward his/her educational goal based on time increments and complete his/her course of study in 1 ½ times the normal time frame for completion.
 The programs at New Horizons vary in length but each student has 1 ½ times the normal length to complete the programs.
 The full time Ultrasound Technician program is normally completed in 78 weeks a student will have 117 within maximum timeframe to finish.
-The Dialysis Technician full time is 28 weeks and students will have 42 weeks to complete within maximum timeframe.
 Patient Care Technician/Nurse Assist full time is 21 weeks and students will have 32 weeks to complete within maximum timeframe.
 Medical Assistant is 16 weeks in length and students will have 24 weeks to complete the program within maximum timeframe.

 Payment periods for Ultrasound Technician will be: